Are you a United Kingdom member?

-Ideally, Bitcoin transfers should be completed quite quickly - with most being approved within an hour of being sent.
-However, blockchain congestion and low payment fees can cause payments to be delayed.
+Bitcoin transfers are typically completed quite quickly - with most being approved within ten minutes of being sent.
+However, at times blockchain congestion and low payment fees may cause payments to encounter delays.

-All Bitcoin transfers sent or received using an external Bitcoin address are sent using the Bitcoin Network, known as the blockchain.
-When processing Bitcoin payments, the blockchain periodically gives each Bitcoin payment "confirmations", which lets the receiving Bitcoin wallet owner know that the payment has been completed successfully.
+All Bitcoin transfers sent or received using an external Bitcoin address are processed by the Bitcoin network, known as the blockchain.
+When processing Bitcoin payments, the blockchain periodically gives each Bitcoin transaction "confirmations", which record a transaction as being completed successfully.
+Every Bitcoin transaction must receive confirmations in order to be made available within the receiving wallet, or CoinJar.

-If a Bitcoin transfer has not yet received any or enough confirmations on the blockchain to indicate the transfer has been completed successfully, those funds will remain as 'pending' while they are being processed by the blockchain.
+If you're receiving a payment within your CoinJar, and the Bitcoin transaction itself hasn't received enough confirmations on the blockchain to indicate the transfer has been completed successfully, those funds will remain as 'pending' while they are being processed by the blockchain.

 How many confirmations are required?